GE Aviation expects $30 billion of orders at Farnborough Airshow

 Still, Airbus CEO Fabrice Bregier said the company wasn't going to launch an A380neo any time soon, although customers such as Emirates have said they would be interested.

 "We are listening to all our customers including Emirates," Bregier said.
-"There is a trend is towards re-engining, but the A380 has stabilised and is a cash maker."
+"There is a trend is towards re-engining, but the A380 has stabilized and is a cash maker."

 (Reporting by Victoria Bryan; Editing by Jason Neely and Mark Potter)